 This is a way that I commonly suggest for new investors to get started with an IRA or any mutual fund investing since it prevents less of a chance of you not making that investment for the month because you wanted to go buy something that you don’t need.
 Having the money automatically deposited into the mutual fund takes away the temptation to spend it on something new and shiny.
 You can’t spend money that you never see.

 If you’re still worried about joining the investment world, there are a few ways to dip your toes into the water.
 An online option that makes this super easy is Betterment.
 Betterment makes is extremely simple to open a new IRA, roll over an IRA, or just learn more about investing.
 They automatically rebalance your portfolio for you and for a small monthly charge ($3) you can begin investing a small amount.

 The site offers secure investing accounts that can automatically reinvest your money based on your preferred levels of risk.
-For anyone that is new to investing, Betterment is the way to go.
+For anyone that is new to investing, this is the way to go, and the Betterment returns will be worth your while.
 Even if you’re a seasoned veteran to the investing field, Betterment could give you the spark your portfolio has needed.

 Why a Roth IRA?